JohnyIrush/JohnyIrush/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-My new Website Project
+- 🔭 I’m currently working on My Algorithm Skills
 - 🌱 I’m currently learning ...java and kotlin
 - 👯 I’m looking to collaborate on ... laravel and vuejs
 - 🤔 I’m looking for help with ...
-How to get a programming job
+How to Assign directions to edges so that the directed graph remains acyclic
 - ⚡ Fun fact: ...
 I love Programming,Reading Books and listening to music.

 ### Languages That I use: